abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 - `fr`

-  - It stands for **fraction** of the available space of the grid container and used to specify the size of the columns and rows in the grid by dividing the available space into fractions (instead of using `px` or `%`)
+  - It stands for (**fraction** of the available space) of the grid-container and used to specify the size of the columns and rows in the grid by dividing the available space into fractions (instead of using `px` or `%`)
     ![grid fr](./img/grid-fr-1.webp)

   - If we have multiple columns with `fr` unit, the space will be divided equally between them or based on the value of the `fr` unit